Clinton Township Middle School

 Access the CTSD Health Preparedness Website here

 Welcome to the Clinton Township Middle School Health Office web page.
 We would like to inform you of the health office requirements and assist with any health care needs your student may have during their educational years at CTMS.
 Our office is located on the first floor to the left of the main office.

-If you think your child is going to participate in Spring Intramurals please fill out the sports packet and submit it to the CTMS Nurse by March 22nd.
-The Scholastic Student-Athlete Safety Act mandates that in order for a student to be cleared for sports participation and/or athletic-related clubs specific forms must be completed and reviewed by our school doctor.
-The packet for 2021 Spring Intramurals is due to the health office by March 22nd.
-Under no circumstances will a student be cleared for participation in a sport if all forms are not completed and on file in the Health Office by the dates listed above.
+If your child is going to participate in Intramurals please fill out the sports packet (including Vision) and submit it to the CTMS Nurse.
+The Scholastic Student-Athlete Safety Act mandates that in order for a student to be cleared for sports participation specific forms must be completed and reviewed by our school doctor.
+Under no circumstances will a student be cleared for participation in a sport if all forms are not completed and on file in the Health Office by the dates listed below.